Trouble with printer alignment?

 Make sure you have Page Scaling set to None in your printer settings as described in this blog post.

-Also please make sure you have installed up-to-date version of your printer drivers and Adobe Reader.
+Also please make sure you have installed an up-to-date version of your printer drivers and Adobe Reader.

-Big.first.name works best when using the latest version of one of these free browsers: Firefox, Google Chrome or Apple Safari.
+Big.first.name works best when using one of these free web browsers: Google Chrome or Mozilla Firefox.

 Upgrade your account to use our advanced designs and to allow for more events and attendees.
 Subscription payments are processed by Paypal (Visa, Mastercard & American Express accepted).
 A Paypal account is not required to subscribe.